 Such co-operating (C) program can as well be a CCI program run on request by an Apache 2.4 web-server.
-By this we can put any graphical user interface imaginable by HTML (5) and CSS on a user's browser in the process controlling Raspberry's LAN.
-Considering graphics on a Raspberry detrimental to even modest real time requirements, process control HMI is to be done by a Web interface via AJAX / GCI - and can very well be done so with acceptable response times. or on another machine.
+By this we can put any graphical user interface imaginable by HTML (5) and CSS on a users browser in the process controlling Raspberry's LAN.
+Considering graphics on a Raspberry detrimental to even modest real time requirements, process control HMI is to be done by a Web interface via AJAX / GCI with acceptable response times or on another machine.